Virgula0/arch-app-armor-hardening/README.md

 ```

 > [!IMPORTANT]
-> If you steel meet the message re-running `aa-status`, you probably installed `arch linux` using `archinstall >= 2.7`. `Archinstall 2.7` added Unified Kernel Image support (https://www.phoronix.com/news/Arch-Linux-Archinstall-2.7) so updating the `GRUB_CMDLINE_LINUX` is not enough.
-You can find the fix in the document [UKI-Based](./uki-based-installs.md)
+> If you meet the message `apparmor filesystem is not mounted.` by running `aa-status`, you probably installed `arch linux` using `archinstall >= 2.7`. `Archinstall 2.7` added Unified Kernel Image support (https://www.phoronix.com/news/Arch-Linux-Archinstall-2.7) so updating the `GRUB_CMDLINE_LINUX` is not enough.
+You can find the fix in the document [UKI-BASED-INSTALLS.md](./uki-based-installs.md)

-2. Install AppArmor profiles
+## 2. Install AppArmor profiles

 ```bash
 sudo cp apparmor-usr.bin.ssh /etc/apparmor.d/usr.bin.ssh